manishrjain/rentobuy/brisk.md

 ![[_images/buy-v-rent3.png|Buy vs Rent Scenario 3]]

-As you can see numbers play a big role here.
+As you can see, numbers play a big role here.
 Despite having a really sweet mortgage rate of 3% compared to 5.5% in scenario 2, renting still wins out.
 But, earning income from primary home coupled with the 3% rate in scenario 3 changes the equation entirely.

 ## Beyond Real Estate: Cars, Equipment, Anything